ZhijingEu/Text_Analyzer_FlaskWebApp/README.md

 -Use the requirements.txt to install the dependencies on your local virtual environment

+-Rename the 04_flask_app.py file as main.py and run using either 'python main.py' OR 'set FLASK_APP=main.py' and 'flask run'

 Description Of Files/Folders:

 01_Text_Analysis_JupyterNotebook.ipynb contains the original working notebook I used to develop the flask app